DWhiteheadCode/AFPS-Demo/README.md

 ## Weapon Swapping
 Each weapon has a dedicated keybind to swap to it.

-When a weapon-swap-key is pressed (while a swap is not already in progress), two things can occur:
+When a weapon-swap key is pressed (while a swap is not already in progress), two things can occur:
 - If the keybind is for the weapon that is currently equipped, the input will be ignored
 - If the keybind is for any other weapon (that the player has) a swap will start